 IVF with Hashimoto’s

-IVF slowly became a last resort for me once I read that the hormones associated with chemical pregnancies had repercussions for the mother post delivery including longer recovery times and higher incidences of postpartum depression, not to mention the costs both financially and emotionally for everyone involved.
-If the answer was IVF in the end, fine.
-But it made more sense to get a grip on the Hashimoto’s aspect first and then maybe the pregnancy stuff would follow.
+IVF slowly took a backseat for me once I read that the hormones associated with chemical pregnancies had repercussions for the mother post delivery including longer recovery times and higher incidences of postpartum depression, not to mention the costs both financially and emotionally for everyone involved.
+If the answer had to be IVF in the end, fine.
+But it made more sense to get a grip on healing the Hashimoto’s aspect first.
 I wanted to see if getting pregnant with Hashimoto’s naturally was possible.
-It finally happened.
+It is and it finally happened.

 Read this first: What I Did To Cure Hashimoto’s Naturally.